Array

 In common with many great cities, Vienna boasts three major opera houses, and our tour takes in all of them.
 The Staatsoper, Musiktheater an der Wien and Volksoper all have their own distinctive aesthetics and these days are all under dynamic leaderships – witness their vibrant programming.

-A special highlight this season will be the opportunity to visit the Musiktheater an der Wien again, after a few years’ closure for renovation.
-Formerly known as the Theater an der Wien, it occupies a special place in Viennese music history and is the site of many operatic premieres, from Salieri’s last opera onwards.
+The first two of the operas we’ll take in on this tour were both premiered in Vienna, both indeed at another famous venue: the Burgtheater, these days the city’s leading drama stage and, in effect, Austria’s national theatre.
+Leopold Gassmann’s comedy L’opera seria pokes fun at the operatic conventions of the day (1769), its libretto by Ranieri de’ Calzabigi parodying his celebrated senior, Pietro Metastasio.
+As a ‘meta-opera’, it anticipates such well-loved works as Richard Strauss’s Ariadne auf Naxos by a century and a half.
+It will be staged at the Theater an der Wien, which occupies a special place in Viennese music history and is the site of many operatic premieres, from Salieri’s last opera onwards.
 Beethoven lived in rooms at the theatre for a period and many of his works were first heard there, including the first version of his great opera Fidelio.
 Subsequent premieres there included Johann Strauss’s Die Fledermaus and The Gypsy Baron, and Lehár’s The Merry Widow.

 All will be introduced during the daily session of talks and discussions.
 There are also guided tours on foot to a choice selection of Vienna’s art, architecture and musical heritage, as well as plenty of free time for rest, recuperation and preparation for the next performance.